CPRA-MP/ICM_pre-processing/observed_tributary_flows/Readme.md

 • Data gaps with duration less than or equal to 3 days were filled by linear interpolation
 • Data gaps with duration greater than 3 days were filled using a rating curve

 Short data gaps with a duration less than or equal to 3 days were filled first with linear interpolation.
-Rating curves developed for the 2017 CMP were used as the initial equations to fill data gaps with a duration greater than 3 days (Section 2.2.2 in [Attachment-C3-26_FINAL_03.08.2017.pdf](https://coastal.la.gov/wp-content/uploads/2017/04/Attachment-C3-26_FINAL_03.08.2017.pdf)).
+Rating curves developed for the 2017 plan were used as the initial equations to fill data gaps with a duration greater than 3 days (Section 2.2.2 in [Attachment-C3-26_FINAL_03.08.2017.pdf](https://coastal.la.gov/wp-content/uploads/2017/04/Attachment-C3-26_FINAL_03.08.2017.pdf)).
 These rating curves identified both stage to discharge (Q to H) and discharge to discharge (Q to Q) rating curves for stations with missing data for a target (dependent station) from an independent station.
 For some stations, there were also data gaps in the independent data used for the rating curves.
 In these instances, these gaps were filled using linear interpolation.
 Any additional missing data, for example at the start or end of a discharge time series was flagged as unfillable.

 #### Outputs